 Found in the country’s famous dry forests, alongside other threatened species including the Malagasy giant jumping rat and Verreaux’s sifaka (a species of lemur), all three baobab species are threatened because there is simply not enough of the good quality forest needed for the seeds (which require water and shade) to germinate and grow.

-In the north of Madagascar, two species, Diego’s baobab (Adansonia suarezensis) and Perrier’s baobab (A. perrieri), are further restricted to extremely small ranges and tiny populations, mainly because their habitat is restricted by a specific soil type[ii].
-In the west, Grandidier’s baobab (A. grandidieri) is similarly threatened by fire and grazing, but also by the rising demand for baobab fruit internationally, since it was promoted a ‘superfood’ due to its high concentration of Vitamin C.
+In northern Madagascar, two species, Diego’s baobab (Adansonia suarezensis) and Perrier’s baobab (A. perrieri), are further restricted to extremely small ranges and populations, mainly because their habitat is restricted by a specific soil type[ii].
+In the west, Grandidier’s baobab (A. grandidieri) is similarly threatened by fire and grazing, but also by the rising demand for baobab fruit internationally, since it was promoted as a ‘superfood’ due to its high concentration of Vitamin C.

 Declining habitat condition and over-collection of fruits have the potential to seriously affect the natural reproduction of baobab species.
 This situation must be rectified to ensure the species has the ability to adapt and thrive in a warming climate.

 In partnership with Malagasy NGO Madagasikara Voakajy (MV), we have been working with communities in the north and the west of Madagascar to protect baobabs in their habitat.
 To do this, our core approach has been helping local people to secure co-management rights over forests containing important baobab populations and then helping communities to implement this management.
 We are supporting important species-specific actions, including:

 - Mentoring three communities to manage and protect Diegos’ and Grandider’s baobab habitat from fire and grazing

 - Expeditions to find new populations of Perrier’s baobab (the species with the smallest known population)